yiyus/trust/README.md

 * The perturbation to estimate the Jacobian `pert` and the scaling factor for loss functions `scale` can be either scalar values, or vectors of the same length of respectively the parameters and the residuals

 * Loss functions and their respective weights, as well as their default values for the scaling parameter are defined in the namespace `Loss`

-* The `Result` namespace includes several functions to diagnose termination conditions

 ### Lower-level operators